jeremyjbowers/paths2victory/README.md

 # Paths 2 Victory

-Inspired by (this lovely Mike Bostock project)[https://source.opennews.org/articles/nyts-512-paths-white-house/] and (this lovely NPR Viz project)[http://blog.apps.npr.org/2012/11/13/election-2012-generating-the-combinations.html], this is a simple "paths to victory" generator for an arbitrary set of candidates in an electoral contest.
+Inspired by [this lovely Mike Bostock project](https://source.opennews.org/articles/nyts-512-paths-white-house/) and [this lovely NPR Viz project](http://blog.apps.npr.org/2012/11/13/election-2012-generating-the-combinations.html), this is a simple "paths to victory" generator for an arbitrary set of candidates in an electoral contest.

 ## Getting started